Meet Esther, a Former Mexico Bariatric Center Patient

 When I realized that having bariatric surgery locally was out of the question financially, I began seeking out companies that facilitate medical tourism in Mexico.
 My online searches quickly pointed me to YouTube.
 In scouring anything I could find about the surgery abroad, what stood out were the stories being shared.

 I saw real people, having real struggles with food and their weight.
 They set out to have bariatric surgery, and for once had a handle on their eating.
 I saw all sorts of different people posting vlogs with suggestions, failures, options, successes… It made surgery real for me, and I felt I had a voice I could add to the weight loss community.

-I created my channel, Esther’s VSGTrek, began vlogging to purge my thoughts and feelings as I began preparing for VSG surgery.
-The vlogs are for me, they document my progress, and include useful information for anyone considering WLS or in the process to obtain their surgery.
+I created my channel, Esther’s VSGTrek, and began vlogging to purge my thoughts and feelings as I began preparing for VSG surgery.
+The vlogs are for me, they document my progress and include useful information for anyone considering WLS or in the process of obtaining their surgery.

 However, what I did not expect were the connections you end up making with other vloggers in the WLS community.
 You end up following and developing friendships with people that GET IT!
 They are going through the same weight-loss journey as you are!
 I have found such support on YouTube and on Instagram!!
 Every day I connect with people across the globe who are so inspirational and motivate me!!

 My Advice to Others Who Struggle Emotionally and Undergo Bariatric Surgery

 The tool never goes away.
 We can abuse the process, we are human.
 However, we know what to do to get back on the plan; track your food, up to your water, sleep, and work out.
 Many of us pack on the pounds over a lifetime, it will take time to get the weight off.
 Our body has to do it at its own pace.